-where the parameters $\{\bm A_p^{(t)}\}_{p=1}^P$ follow a certain law of motion such as introduced in \cite[Ch.
-18]{kilian2017}. \myitem\cmt{Batch problem and its nature}With these definitions, \end{myitemize} \cmt{Batch Problem without missing values} the problem can be formally stated as: \begin{myitemize} \myitem \cmt{Given}given the observations $\{\bm y[t]\}_{t=0}^{T-1}$ (in \emph{batch} form) and the VAR process order, $P$, \myitem \cmt{Requested}find the time-varying VAR coefficients $\{\{ \bm A_p^{(t)}\}_{p=1}^P\}_{t=P}^{T-1}$ such that it yields sparse topology at each time instant. \myitem \cmt{Assumption on variations}Without assumptions on the variations of the topologies, the problem involves more unknown variables than data and is ill-posed.
-In this case, we assume that the variations in the topology are constrained, so that the cumulative norm difference between consecutive sets of parameters does not exceed a given budget $B$. \end{myitemize} \cmt{Batch Solution: Estimating time-varying coefficients without missing values} The formulation in \cite{bolstad2011groupsparse} can be extended to a time-varying model as follows:
+\myitem\cmt{Batch problem and its nature}With these definitions, \end{myitemize} \cmt{Batch Problem without missing values} the inference problem can be formally stated as: \begin{myitemize} \myitem \cmt{Given}given the observations $\{\bm y[t]\}_{t=0}^{T-1}$ (in \emph{batch} form) and the VAR process order, $P$, \myitem \cmt{Requested}find the time-varying VAR coefficients $\{\{ \bm A_p^{(t)}\}_{p=1}^P\}_{t=P}^{T-1}$ such that it yields sparse topology at each time instant. \myitem \cmt{Assumption on variations}Without assumptions on the variations of the topologies, the problem involves more unknown variables than the available data samples and is ill-posed.
+In this case, we assume that the variations in the topology are constrained so that the cumulative norm difference between consecutive sets of parameters does not exceed a given budget of $B$. \end{myitemize} \cmt{Batch Solution: Estimating time-varying coefficients without missing values}The formulation in \cite{bolstad2011groupsparse} can be extended to a time-varying model as follows:

 where \begin{myitemize} \myitem \cmt{Least squares loss function}the first term in the cost function is the least-squares loss, and \myitem \cmt{Sparsity promoting regularization function}the second term is a group sparsity-promoting regularization function defined as